 Preparing for your appointment

-If you and the baby are being monitored in the hospital, here's some information to help you prepare for what's to come, and what to expect from your doctor.
+If you and the baby are being monitored in the hospital, here's some information to help you prepare for what's to come.

 What you can do